mikefeneley/chaos-monitor/README.md

 We don't just need people who are interested in technology, we are also looking for people who are talented writers and artists.

+**Key Rules**

+We try to follow PEP8 style convention.
+We have relaxed the rules on 80 character limit because line wraps always look ugly and most people have large monitors.

+Test functions should be as descriptive as possible.
+Functions with 10+ words are totally fine as long as they describe the specific functionality they are testing.

+Use 4 spaces, not tabs for indents.
+This is important.

 **Design Notes**

 The target audience of our flagship project, the chaos command center, is your average computer user.
 Anything overly technical needs to be abstracted away.